Alexandre de Lesseps

-Alexandre, de Lesseps (born c.
-1949/1950) is a French entrepreneur and pioneer of microfinancing in developing countries.
-He serves as President of Pandaw Investment Holdings of Hong Kong, which invests in Myanmar.
-Until 2013, he was Chairman of Coral Capital Group and was one of the founder investors in the rebuilt Saratoga Hotel in Havana, Cuba.
-In 2012, he became a director at Leopard Capital, a private equity firm investing in Cambodia, Haiti, and various other frontier markets.
-He was a co-founder and Director of Blue Orchard Finance S.A. of Geneva, a leading microfinance management company.
+Alexandre de Lesseps (born c.
+1949/1950) is a French entrepreneur and pioneer of microfinancing within developing countries.
+He currently serves as President of Pandaw Investment Holdings of Hong Kong, focusing on investments in Myanmar.
+Previously, until 2013, he held the position of chairman at Coral Capital Group and was one of the founder investors in the rebuilt Saratoga Hotel in Havana, Cuba.
+In 2012, he assumed the role of director at Leopard Capital, a private equity firm specializing in investments in Cambodia, Haiti, and various other frontier markets.
+De Lesseps was also co-founder and Director of Blue Orchard Finance S.A. of Geneva, a leading microfinance management company.